Information for EU/EEA applicants and students

 The University of the Highlands and Islands continues to welcome applicants and students from the European Union and beyond.

 This applies to existing students who commenced their course before 2017 and to students starting a new course with us in academic year 2017-18.
-We also now have confirmation that this will be extended to students starting in 2018-19.

 SAAS will assess applications against existing eligibility criteria, and will provide funding in the normal way.
 These students will be eligible to apply for funding from SAAS for the duration of their course.